WWMachine/ID2223ProjectElectricityPricePredictor/README.md

 We use offline batch training considering the relatively low resources needed to train the model, it is a non factor for our project, and mainly the stability of the model that comes with this approach.
 A good amount of historical data is available and the conditions for it were deemed stable/consistent enough for our project.
 Keeping the big picture in mind and not getting lost in short current changes in electricity pricing was seen as important.
 It is more about the larger cyclical nature of electricity demand.

 Thirdly, and lastly, we have the inference pipeline that once again makes use of a batch approach with scheduled updates to hind- and forecasts each day.
 It is a stateful approach using Hopsworks to pull daily updated feature data from the Feature Store.

-The pipeline- and implementation structure is inspired by the laboration 1 in this course ID2223.